luord/luord.github.io/content/Engineering/refactoring.md

 3. The third function was `sum` which is actually calculating that previous "something": In this case, how similar is the current word with the target word.

-I then reuse `max` (but it's now clear what maximum value I'm actually picking).
+I then reused `max`, but it's now clearer what maximum value of what it's being picked.
 I will not lie:
-I hesitated with leaving the `sum` as it was as I felt that with the other replacements it was clear enough, but then I saw the opportunity to further clarify that we were comparing current word with target word.
+I hesitated with leaving the `sum` as it was as I felt that with the other replacements it was clear enough, but then I saw the opportunity to further clarify that we were comparing the current word with the target word.
 On the other hand, I did leave `zip` as it was, as that one **is** clear enough to me.[^craft]

 ---